moonhappy/IPv6-Mnemonic/README.md

 WOM mnemonics using inner-square brackets until the desired level of reduction is made.

-The final result of the WOM can therefore be `[0xdc435f01e]` or `[The speaker during the exam regaled the people of a tale]`.
+The final result of the WOM can therefore be `[0xdc435f01e]` or `[The speaker during the exam, next to the town, regaled the people of a tale]`.
 ```
 dc      43   5f   01     e0
 220     67   95   1      224
-speaker exam town people/chair tale
+speaker exam town people tale
 ```

 ### 4. Version Tag